oblinger/HookAnchorApp/SETS/Books/DYL.md

  - How does it relate to the individual/others/society?
 	 - NET GOOD: It should provide value for others in the abstract... it should be a net positive for society.
 	 - SMART PEOPLE:  It should provide daily interactions with smart folks.
+#### 2021-05-06 - WORK VIEW

+Work is the technical building of value:
+- OWNERSHIP --
+	- BUILDING -- I am organized around the idea of _building_ things--BUILDING a THING that has tangible value for some 'customer' community
+	- LEADERSHIP -- Having some vision/leadership scope fits best w/ my personality.
+- TECHNICAL DEPTH -- Somewhere in my life there needs to be some hard problem solving going on.
+Work is a very natural place to find this activity.
+- IMPACT
+	- JUSTIFICATION -- To myself and to others this output is central to my value.
+	- WORTHWHILE - Work should move society forward.
+Be a net gain.
+The more people affected, the greater the gain.
+	- MY PRIME OUTPUT -- For me, my "prime output" in life are the ideas that I realize, in both a technical and social sense.
+	- VISION -- some dan-specific ideas are being executed
+- ASPECTS:
+	- INVENTING / BUILDING -- I spend my time 'inventing' things
+	- SOCIAL SYSTEMS -- I am driven towards a kind of 'systems' thinking.
+	- ORGANIZATIONAL / REPRESENTATIONAL -- I tend to think about org and rep
+- SPRINT -- I am a sprinter, and am comefortable working intensly in a sprint, but I flag if doing admin/low-mental work for too many hours per month.
+- MONEY & FREEDOM -- Money buys freedom from the drudgery of work that does not stem from innate desire to create.
+Money supports the family, and allows me to go where interest dictates rather than where money is plentiful.
+- FULFILLMENT - I am happiest when I am building/inventing.

+  	DETAILS
+- TECHNICAL -- At times in my life when my job became more "management" I am driven to create side projects which are technical building.
+- INVENT -- I am always 'inventing' things.
+Thinking about the problems around me, and trying to see new ways to address them.
+I stick with a few problems over many years, but I spend almost all of my time thinking thru solutions that I don't get feedback on, or try out in the world.
+- SOCIAL SYSTEMS -- Many of my ideas are "social systems" or self-working process in nature.
+- DETAILED DESIGN -- I am driven to think about the biggest of pictures, but then like to try to THINK THRU solutions down to pretty detailed levels.

+  	_
 ### - LIFE VIEW
+#### 2021-05-10 - LIFE VIEW

+Why Are we here?
+- **EXPERIENCES** -- _For the experiences we have_
+  		Measured by the subjective value we attach both at the time and after
+- **CONTRIBUTIONS** -- _For the contributions we make_
+  		Being part of, giving to, & receiving from others within a society we build
+- **GROWTH** -- _For the growth we undergo_
+  		To grow in faith, wisdom, and understanding

+  	What is Meaning/Purpose of life?
+- First, it is an adopted/constructed thing, but that fact should not and does not reduce its validity or importance.
+- For me, the "why are we here" goals are ends unto themselves

+  	Relation To Others
+- In the most important sense, we are peers of all others.
+- And building/living a relation with them is central to life.

+  	Good & Evil
+- Good is moving towards and living our purpose
+- Evil is moving away or destroying our purpose, or doing that to another

+  	Higher Power
+- I live my life beliving there is a higher power, though I will likely never know this with certainty.

+  	Role of joy, sorrow, justice, injustice, love, peace, and strife in life?
+- These are the backdrop of experiences, contributions, and growth.

+  	_
 ### - ME: SUPER DRIVERS
 #### .
 About Something
 #### . **DESIGNING** something